scriptnull/vishnubharathi.codes/source/_posts/double-bongos.md

 >
 > one two three four.

-(Alex sings some of the super-hit MSV songs by live-playing the 4 beats on double bongos)
+(Alex sings some of the super-hit MSV songs by live-playing the four beats on double bongos)

 Just WOW.
 These songs have been heard millions of times by a lot of people.
 I myself had heard them but never noticed this basic construct.
 That's why I thanked Alex at the start of this post.
 We could not taste the essense of music without people like him.